 Water based paint vs oil based paint, which is best?
-Whether your house your painting a brand-new house or an older house, it can be a tricky choosing the type paint to use.
+Whether you are painting a brand-new house or an old house, it can be a tricky choosing the type paint to use.
 Although oil based paint products are more durable and have better coverage, the application is less flexible to apply and takes longer to dry than water based paint.Water based products are often chosen over oil based enamels as they don’t go through “yellowing” when reaching a certain age.

-Oxidization and the natural aging processes of oil-based paints and their solvent components are the main reasons that your paint yellows.
-Lack of light or hot weather conditions expediates the yellowing process.
+Oxidisation and the natural ageing processes of oil-based paints are the main reasons that your paint yellows.
+Lack of light or hot weather conditions expedites the yellowing process.

 Expose your walls to light:

 While it may sound like a ruse, yellowing can be reversed with a simple flick of a switch.
 However, this is only possible when the tint is due to lack thereof light.
 Overtime, the yellowing can improve if this is the cause.
 Even so with oil-based paints, time is of the essence and yellow ageing processes are irreversible by light.